Publications

 Race and Economic Well-Being in the United States

-[download] (Joint with Chad Jones and Pete Klenow) (forthcoming at American Economic Review: Insights)
+[download] (Joint with Chad Jones and Pete Klenow) (American Economic Review: Insights)

-Abstract: We construct a measure of consumption-equivalent welfare for Black and White Americans.
-Our statistic incorporates life expectancy, consumption, leisure, and inequality.
-Based on this incomplete list of factors, welfare for Black Americans was 43% of that for White Americans in 1984 and rose to 59% by 2019.
-Going back further in time (albeit with more limited data), the gap was even larger, with Black welfare equal to just 29% of White welfare in 1940.
-On the one hand, there has been remarkable progress for Black Americans: the level of their consumption-equivalent welfare increased by a factor of 26 between 1940 and 2019, when aggregate consumption per person rose a more modest 5-fold.
-On the other hand, despite this remarkable progress, the welfare gap in 2019 remains disconcertingly large.
-The gap appears even larger when we make rough attempts to incorporate omitted factors such as morbidity, incarceration, and unemployment.
+Abstract: We construct a measure of consumption-equivalent welfare for Black and White Americans, which incorporates life expectancy, consumption, leisure, and inequality.
+Based on these factors, welfare for Black Americans was 40 percent of that for White Americans in 1984 and 59 percent by 2022.
+There has been remarkable progress for Black Americans: The level of their consumption-equivalent welfare increased by a factor of 3.5 over the last 38 years when aggregate consumption per person only doubled.
+Despite this progress, the welfare gap in 2022 remains disconcertingly large at 41 percent, much larger than the 16 percent gap in consumption per person.

 Resetting the Innovation Clock: Endogenous Growth through Technological Turnover